 Students and families are afforded the opportunity to return the property, pay for the damages, or participate in a voluntary work program in lieu of payment of the monetary amount owed.
-Upon completion of the voluntary work, the debt is discharged and any withheld grades, diploma, or transcripts of the student shall be released.
-If you would like information regarding alternative options to clear incurred costs for lost or damaged school property please speak to an administrator.
+Upon completion of the voluntary work, the debt is discharged.
+If you would like information regarding alternative options to clear incurred costs for lost or damaged school property, please speak to an administrator.